feldera/feldera/docs/docs/sql/float.md

 Casting a string to a floating-point value will produce the value `0` when parsing fails.

+Casting a value that is out of the supported range to a floating point type will produce a value that is `inf` or `-inf`.

 Please note that numeric values with a decimal point have the `decimal` type by default.
 To write a floating-point literal you have